Estimating the Intensive Margin Effect in Panel Data Settings: Identification of intensive margin effects

-\end{cestimand} Causal Estimand \ref{es:attao} is the ATT for the subpopulation of Always-Observed units.
-This estimand captures the average effect for treated units whose outcome is observed and well-defined under both treatment arms.
-However, since this subpopulation is latent, this estimand can only be partially identified.
+\end{estimand} Estimand \ref{es:attao} is the ATT for the subpopulation of Always-Observed units.
+This estimand captures the average effect for treated units whose outcome is observed under both treatment arms, and therefore can be interpreted as the policy's intensive margin effect.
+This estimand is especially relevant in settings where the researcher is interested in the causal effect net of any compositional changes.

 In many applications where treatment effects are likely heterogeneous, policymakers may be interested not only in the average treatment effect but also in its distributional impact.
 For instance, consider the case of a job training program.
 A positive $\attao$ indicates that, on average, the training increases wages for the workers employed both with and without the program.
-However, this average positive effect might be driven primarily by workers at the lower end of the baseline wage distribution or, conversely, by those at the top.
+However, this average positive effect might be driven primarily by workers at the lower end of the wage distribution or, conversely, by those at the top.
 These contrasting scenarios carry significant policy implications, as the distributional effects of the training differ substantially.
 To fill this gap, I propose a new estimand that targets the treatment effect at various quantiles of the outcome distribution for the Always-Observed treated units.